How to Build: Door & Window Openings

 - Jambs for garage doors and other large openings should be a minimum of 12”.
 If narrower, lintel steel should still extend into adjacent walls the required 24” beyond opening on each side.

 - Use pre-bent steel for wrapping corner lintels.
-Ensure 40X bar diameter overlap if discontinuous steel is used.
+If discontinuous steel is used, then a 40X bar diameter overlap is required

-- Extra care should be taken to ensure complete consolidation in the jambs.
+- Take extra care to ensure complete consolidation in the jambs.
 IRC & IBC require internal vibration for all walls.

 - In applications where full height sidelights are not used, windows should be framed with the door, with ICF wall extending below the window.